-We will prioritise patients in our most deprived, Core 20 populations.
-The programme will also incorporate smoking cessation support to encourage current smokers to quit as there is strong evidence that individuals who live in areas of high deprivation, with higher smoking rates are likely to have particularly poor lung cancer outcomes.
-The programme is being offered to people between the ages of 55 to 74 who are current or former smokers and at greater risk of lung cancer.
+We will initially prioritise patients in our most deprived, Core 20 populations.
+The programme will also incorporate smoking cessation support to encourage current smokers to quit as there is strong evidence that individuals who live in areas of high deprivation, with higher smoking rates, are likely to have particularly poor lung cancer outcomes.

-- As the programme is rolled out across Norfolk and Waveney, we will use a place-based local approach to support its promotion. - Those eligible will be invited to a Lung Health Check appointment.
+- As the programme is rolled out across Norfolk and Waveney, we will use a place-based local approach to support its promotion. - Eligible individuals will be invited to a Lung Health Check appointment.
 At the Lung Heath Check a risk assessment will be undertaken which will identify if the patient is at a higher risk of Lung cancer.
-If the participant is considered to be at high risk of lung cancer, they are then referred for a Low Dose CT scan, provided as close as possible to home.
-If the scan results come back with signs of anything of concern, the participant is contacted with further information and referred for further tests and treatment.
-Most of the time no issue is found, but if a cancer or an issue with a participant's breathing or lungs is found early, treatment could be simpler and more successful.
+If the participant is considered to be at high risk of lung cancer, they will be referred for a Low Dose CT scan, provided as close as possible to home.
+If the scan results come back with signs of anything of concern, the participant will be contacted with further information and referred for further tests and treatment.
+Most of the time no issue is found, but if a cancer or other issue with participant's breathing or lungs is found early, treatment could be simpler and more successful.